 - Read the Academic Appeals Regulations and check that the circumstances upon which you are basing your appeal meet the grounds outlined within these regulations.
 View the University's Academic Appeals Regulations.

-- If after undertaking step 1 you believe you have grounds, you must make contact with the Appeals, Complaints and Conduct Manager (ACCM) at email@example.com outlining why you wish to appeal and the outcome you are seeking.
+- If after undertaking step 1 you believe you have grounds, you must make contact with the Appeals, Complaints and Conduct Manager (ACCM) at firstname.lastname@example.org outlining why you wish to appeal and the outcome you are seeking.
+It is important you make contact with the ACCM before submitting an appeal and factor in time to do this as the appeal deadline is one week after the Programme Assessment Board decisions have been published and any student who has not contacted the ACCM in advance and/or submits their appeal after the deadline may see their appeal rejected.
+This means you should plan to check your results on the date they are published or as soon as possible thereafter.
 The ACCM will respond advising whether you meet the grounds for appeal and offer an honest appraisal of the chances of your appeal being successful.

 - If, after you have received a response from the ACCM, you wish to submit an appeal, you must complete the AP1 form and email it to email@example.com by the published deadline.

-- Ideally you should also email any evidence you wish to be considered as part of your appeal by the published deadline though you have up to one week after the published deadline to submit evidence which too should be emailed to email@example.com.
+- Ideally you should also email any evidence you wish to be considered as part of your appeal by the published deadline though you have up to one week after the published deadline to submit evidence which too should be emailed to firstname.lastname@example.org.
+Do not delay the submission of your AP1 form if you are waiting for anything you wish to use to support your appeal e.g. documentary evidence or advice/comment from any member of staff.
+Material to support your appeal can be submitted up to one week after the appeal deadline as long as you have submitted a completed AP1 form by the deadline.
 Please be reminded, your completed AP1 form must be submitted by the published deadline.

 It is essential you carry out the above steps as soon as possible after your Programme Assessment Board decision is published to allow time for you to complete and submit an appeal should you elect to do so.
 Appeals from students who have not carried out steps 1 and 2 above and/or submit after the published deadline date will not be accepted.